courseworks/ap1398-2-hw6/readme.md

 virtual ~BasicGoods();
 ```

 You know that we want to inherit this class into *Food*, *Appliance* and *Material* and also, we are going to define this class's destructor as virtual.
-Can you describe a situation where `making this _virtual_` is avoiding some problems?
+Can you describe a situation where *making this function* **virtual** is avoiding some problems?

 * fixed price: